kenz68/kafka_spark_structured_streaming/README.md

 Now you have a running Airflow container and you can access the UI at `https://localhost:8080` OR `http://localhost:8080/admin/`

-You can open docker desktop and click on `OPEN TO BROWSER` on the Airflow image.
+You can open the docker desktop and click on `OPEN TO BROWSER` on the Airflow image.

 ## Apache Kafka